somefoolouthere/audacity-macros/loudness_enhancer/README.md

 ### Radio Edition (RE)

-This version will be made for Self Radio in Grand Theft Auto V. It uses a triple banded frequency decomposition and has much more dynamic range compression compared to the other versions.
-It's meant to be more consistent with Rockstar's method of compressing their radio tracks as of The Contract.
+This version is made for Self Radio in Grand Theft Auto V. It uses a triple banded frequency decomposition and has much more dynamic range compression compared to the other versions.
+It's meant to mimic Rockstar's new method of processing their radio tracks in GTA V.

 **File names:**